doctorsonrails/lessons/README.md

 # Lessons

-The lessons from the Doctors on Rails course, split into folders, each with a sample before and after subfolder.
+The lessons from the Doctors on Rails course, split into folders, each with an example and an attempt folder for you to make your attempt in.

 ## Lesson Breakdown